 How to adapt yourself for a desert hike: 11 safety tips

 To enjoy a successful desert excursion, you must prepare yourself for the likelihood of extreme conditions and the absence of water.
 Not all deserts are hot, but many are, with cool or even downright cold nights.
-For example, in Zion National Park—the United States’ fifth most visited national park in 2016—summer daytime temperatures easily reach 100°F (38°C) and dip 30 degrees colder at night. tips for desert hiking The following tips will help you stay safe on a desert hike.
+For example, in Zion National Park—the United States’ fifth most visited national park in 2016—summer daytime temperatures easily reach 100°F (38°C) and dip 30 degrees colder at night.
+The following tips will help you stay safe on a desert hike.
 For general hiking tips, check out my guide to hiking for beginners.

 1. Avoid hiking during the hottest part of the day.